Iowa woman cares for two injured owls

 The owl was identified to be a Screech Owl, which can weigh up to half a pound and can live up to 14 years in the wild, according to Johnson.
 She said they are native to Iowa, so they don’t migrate and usually stay within 14 acres of their nest.

 On Wednesday, Johnson received a call for another injured owl at a residence.
-She said it was common to get calls for injured animals following severe weather such as the recent wind advisories around the Siouxland area.
+She said it was common to get calls for injured animals following severe weather such as the recent wind advisories around the Sioux City area.

 Johnson said when the owls have had enough time to recover their care will be transferred to Saving Our Avian Resources (SOAR), who will be able to assist the owls in learning to live in the wild on their own again.